kyle-tightest/nameko-rpc/square-odd-integers/README.md

 # Square Odd Integers

-This service implements the Nameko Hello World example.
+This rpc service accepts a list of integers as input,
+and returns the list with all of the odd integers squared.

 ## Minimum requirements to run
 - [Docker](https://docs.docker.com/get-docker/)